Douglas M. Lawson, Ph.D.

 In his earlier professional life, Dr. Lawson served as a College Professor, Chaplain, Dean of Students and Vice President for Development.
 He has had considerable speaking experience before hundreds of civic, educational, social and religious groups and has conducted fundraising workshops in numerous cities throughout the world.
 These workshops have been sponsored by professional organizations, such as the American College Public Relations Association, the National Catholic Development Conference, Moton Institute (with the Ford Foundation), the Association of Fundraising Professionals, CASE, the National Association of Healthcare Philanthropy and the Joint Strategy and Action Committee of the National Council of Churches.
 They have also been conducted for such organizations as Junior Achievement, the Fellowship of Christian Athletes, CARE, and Baylor University.

-Dr. Lawson is author of the award-winning bestseller GIVE TO LIVE: How Giving Can Change Your Life, ALTI Publishing, California, 1991, GIVE TO LIVE: A Stewardship and Development Program for Your Church, Abingdon Press, Nashville, 1995, Volunteering, 101 Ways You Can Improve The World And Your Life, Alti Publishing, California 1998, MORE GIVE TO LIVE: How Giving Can Change Your Life, Alti Publishing, California, 1999, and FAITH IN THE FUTURE, Templeton Press, Pennsylvania, 2004.
+Dr. Lawson was the author of the award-winning bestseller GIVE TO LIVE: How Giving Can Change Your Life, ALTI Publishing, California, 1991, GIVE TO LIVE: A Stewardship and Development Program for Your Church, Abingdon Press, Nashville, 1995, Volunteering, 101 Ways You Can Improve The World And Your Life, Alti Publishing, California 1998, MORE GIVE TO LIVE: How Giving Can Change Your Life, Alti Publishing, California, 1999, and FAITH IN THE FUTURE, Templeton Press, Pennsylvania, 2004.
 He has written numerous articles for national publications such as Fundraising Management, US Air, Southern Bride, and Servant Leadership.
 He has been the publisher of a monthly newsletter: Philanthropic Trends Digest and eight editions of The Foundation 500.
 Dr. Lawson has produced numerous audio and video tapes including "The Artful Asker", "Give to Live", and a "Basic Fundraising Course".